Qatar Airways: EU–Qatar agreement on air transport

-In December 2022, the European Parliament suspended Qatar's access following allegations that Qatari representatives offered substantial bribes to influence decisions, leading to the arrest of several individuals, including MEP Eva Kaili.
+In December 2022, the European Parliament suspended Qatar's access following allegations that Qatari representatives offered substantial bribes to influence decisions, including a major and controversial air transit agreement that would have allowed Qatar Airways unlimited access to the EU market, leading to the arrest of several individuals, including MEP Eva Kaili.
 Subsequently, Lufthansa called for the suspension of the EU-Qatar air transport agreement, citing competitive disparities and the corruption allegations associated with its negotiation.